-Under Indiana law, landlords must disclose specific information to tenants (usually in the lease or rental agreement), such as the identity of anyone authorized to act on the landlord’s behalf.
-For details, see Indiana Required Landlord Disclosures.
+Under Indiana law, landlords must disclose specific information to tenants (usually in the lease or rental agreement).
+Some of the required disclosures in Indiana include:

 Indiana state law does not limit how much a landlord can charge for a security deposit.
-However, it does limit when it must be returned (within 45 days after a tenant moves) and sets other restrictions on deposits.
+However, it does require landlords to return security deposits (or an itemization of how it was applied) to tenants not more than 45 days after termination of the tenancy and delivery of the rental back to the landlord.
+(Ind.
+Code Ann. § 32-31-3-12 (2020).)
 See Indiana Security Deposit Limits and Deadlines for more on the subject.

 Several other landlord-tenant laws in Indiana affect both property owners and renters, including:

-If you just want to browse through the Indiana landlord-tenant law, you can find state statutes at Ind.
+Both landlords and tenants can perform legal research on their own.
+If you just want to browse through the Indiana landlord-tenant law, the Indiana General Assembly has posted Indiana’s statutes online.
+You can find state statutes at Ind.
 Code Ann. § § 32-31-1-1 to 32-31-9-15.
 You can search the table of contents for the landlord-tenant statutes.
 Or, if you don’t know the exact statute number, you can enter a keyword that is likely to be in it, such as “nonpayment of rent.”

-In addition to accessing state laws via Nolo’s website, Indiana statutes are available in many public libraries and in most law libraries that are open to the public (typically found in a county courthouse or at the state capitol or in a publicly-funded law school).
+In addition to accessing state laws via the Internet, Indiana statutes are available in many public libraries and in most law libraries that are open to the public (typically found in a county courthouse or at the state capitol or in a publicly-funded law school).

 Cities and counties often pass local ordinances, such as health and safety standards, noise and nuisance regulations, and antidiscrimination rules that affect landlords and tenants.
-Many municipalities have websites—just search for the name of a particular city in Indiana and then do a search when you’re on the site.
-For example, if you search for the dog ordinance in the City of Fort Wayne website, you’ll easily find Fort Wayne’s Dog Tethering Ordinance.
+Many municipalities have websites—just search for the name of a particular city in Indiana and then do a search when you’re on the city’s site.

 State and Local Government on the Net and Municode are good sources for finding local governments online.
 Also, your local public library or office of the city attorney, mayor, or city or county manager can provide information on local ordinances that affect landlords and tenants in Indiana.